skmbatha/clic2sure_project/README.md

 ##  Authentication method

 This project uses a Token based authentication method.
-Most of the API routes are protected and need the user to pass in a token received after a successful login.
-Only the ***/createuser/*** and ***/login/*** routes are unprotected.
+Most of the API routes are protected and need the user to pass-in a token received after a successful login.
+Only the ***/createuser/***, ***/login/*** and ***/csv/*** routes are unprotected.
 The token should be passed into the request header.
 For example, if the token received is _123456789_, the header should have _Authorization: Token 12345789_.
 This information is also explained in the PDF document ***/CURL and API mapping/CURL Communication and API map.pdf***.